-Any data-related incident or breach or potential breach of the Act, or other equivalent legislation or of the requirements of this Policy should be reported to the Head of Governance and Compliance as soon as possible and, in any case, within 24 hours of discovery.
+Any data-related incident or breach or potential breach of the Act, or other equivalent legislation or of the requirements of this Policy should be reported to the Legal & Compliance Manager as soon as possible and, in any case, within 24 hours of discovery.
 Incidents will be dealt with in accordance with the University's Procedures for the Management of a Suspected Data Security Breach.